rnpy/ShimmerLayout/README.md

 - shimmerDuration: duration in ms
 - shimmerColor: color

-All these can be set directly in xml layout:
+All these can also be set directly in xml layout:

 ```xml
 <xyz.peridy.shimmerlayout.ShimmerLayout